XOOMAR

 The reported driver is cost and control.
 According to the Bloomberg report cited by PYMNTS, Microsoft is shifting to its own models to reduce AI costs and avoid being reliant on other AI labs.

 That is the commercial core of the story.
-Every high-volume AI feature creates a recurring inference bill.
+Every high-volume AI feature creates a recurring inference bill, a pressure also shaping the broader frontier AI price fight.
 If Microsoft can route routine Excel and Outlook tasks to Microsoft MAI models, it can reduce payments to outside model providers while keeping the user inside Microsoft 365.

 The report also points to Mustafa Suleyman, CEO of Microsoft AI.
 Previous Bloomberg reports cited by PYMNTS said Suleyman had stated that Microsoft aims to reduce its spending on Anthropic models by using its own.
 Those reports also said that within months, a Microsoft model will start performing transcriptions in Teams and other products.